rayalan/binary-adages/content/pages/profile-professional-strengths.md

 _There are no technical problems, only people problems._ This is one of my favorite witticisms.
 Major engineering efforts are not primarily about being good with computers, they are about influencing and organizing people over the long haul.

-> Attitude, oddly enough.
-Alan is always positive and thoughtful, with good ideas to offer on any topic.
+> Alan is always positive and thoughtful, with good ideas to offer on any topic.
 He's tactful in delivery of feedback, and makes allies easily.
 >
 > Highly communicative and easy to talk to.
 >